Effective altruism

 The central thing, AFAICT, is thinking about opportunity costs.

-Bjørn Lomborg, for example, gives an eloquent justification of the need to account for opportunity costs (a dollar spent saving rich people from cancer is a dollar not spent saving poor people from malaria) but then makes IMO abysmal recommendation for optimality.
+Bjørn Lomborg, for example, gives an eloquent justification of the need to account for opportunity costs (a dollar spent saving rich people from cancer is a dollar not spent saving poor people from malaria) but then makes IMO abysmal recommendations for optimality.
 Don’t get me started on his assessment of tail risk.
 We need a better Bjørn Lomborg.
 What is the opportunity cost of keeping this Bjørn Lomborg?
 The ROI on investing in better Bjørn Lomborgs?

 This page mostly exists to bookmark resources various better Bjørn Lomborgs have littered around the internet.